0xcert/docs/api/guides/get-credits.md

 ### Exchange ZXC for credits

 If you own ZXC tokens you can exchange them for credits in the ration 1 ZXC = 1 credit.
-This option is only available on mainnet.
-Once out of beta, you'll be able to simply select amount of ZXC you want to convert to credits and hit convert.
-In couple of minutes your balance will be filled with selected amount of credits.
+More information on how to do this will be available when the 0xcertAPI comes out of beta.

 ## Withdrawal